-Many individuals with I/DD have not had the opportunity or the support to make choices and decisions about important aspects of their lives.
-Ensuring that our system of LTSS is based on principles of self-determination, person-centered planning, and individualized supports is critical to having a system that supports people with I/DD.
-Too often decisions about supports and services are based on availability and cost, not on a person-centered approach made independently of the self-interests of the funder and/or the provider of services.
-Many people either accept services and supports that are available, but inappropriate and/or inadequate, or receive no supports at all.
+Making choices and self-directing one's life with the assistance they may need should be an expectation for all people.
+However, most individuals with IDD are not given opportunities or supports to make and/or execute choices and decisions, or their choices have been ignored.
+It is important that self-direction includes the ability to select and dismiss the people who provide supports and services, and to have control over funding.
+Ensuring the system of LTSS is self-determined and person-centered and directed is critical to having a system of individualized supports for people with IDD.
+Too often decisions about supports and services are based on availability and cost, not on the person's choices made independently of the self-interests of the funder and/or service provider.
+Many people either accept supports and services that are available but inappropriate and/or inadequate, or receive no supports at all.